AMES Type 85: ROTOR

 In the early 1950s the threat of nuclear attack by the Soviet Union led the UK to build an extensive radar network known as ROTOR.
 ROTOR initially envisioned two phases, the first using upgraded World War II radars like Chain Home, and then from 1957, these would be replaced by a dramatically more powerful radar known as the Microwave Early Warning, or MEW.
 A key part of the concept was a set of six Sector Control Centers where data from all of the radars would be sent to produce the Recognized Air Picture of the surrounding area.

 As ROTOR was just getting started, in 1951 the Telecommunications Research Establishment (TRE) began experimenting with new low-noise crystal detectors that improved reception by 10 dB, and new cavity magnetrons of roughly 1 MW power.
 Combining these together on a lashed-up antenna, they were able to detect bomber aircraft at hundreds of miles range.
 A production version of this "Green Garlic" prototype would be available years before the MEW.
 MEW was turned into a long-term development project and spun off to Marconi Wireless.
 Green Garlic was rapidly developed as the AMES Type 80 and deployed beginning in 1954, with the initial network operational the next year.

 It was soon realized that the system, with minor upgrades, had the optical resolution needed to guide interceptor aircraft to targets even at very long range.
+This task formerly required dedicated ground controlled interception (GCI) radars with special antennas that provided the required resolution.
+Upgrades to the Type 80 would allow this task to be combined with the EW role, eliminating the need for separate radars.
 At the same time, a new 2.5 MW magnetron became available, increasing range beyond the original versions.
-These Type 80 Mark III's led to many changes in the ROTOR layout as the centralized control rooms were removed and the battle was instead handled directly from the radar stations themselves.
+These Type 80 Mark III's led to many changes in the ROTOR layout as the centralized control rooms were removed and the entire battle from detection to interception was instead handled directly from the radar stations themselves.
 Ultimately, after several changes in plans, the system emerged with nine Master Radar Stations and about another twenty radars feeding data to them by telephone.